CUP-ECS/beatnik/README.md

 Beatnik is being implemented in multiple distinct steps, with associated planned releases:

-  * Version 1.0 Expected Features
+  * Version 1.0 Features

     1. A low-order model implementation that relies on Cajita/HeFFTe Fourier transforms for estimating velocity interface at mesh points.

-    2. A high-order model implementation based on PVFMM for computing long-range forces
+    2. A high-order model implementation based on either exact or PVFMM for computing long-range forces

     3. A medium-order model that uses the Fourier transform for estimating interface velocity and the fast multipole method for estimating how the vorticity changes at each interface point.